Billy Jenkins at 60

 The Light Of The Blues - a festive tale accompanied by an extract of Dressing Up For Church

 The next idea was podcasting - the Billy Jenkins Listening Club - short audio webcasts exploring the ideas behind selected tracks.
 Billy suggested I should be the presenter in conversation with him or one of his collaborators.
 Billy has scripted many of the episodes himself and found the process tapped into his trademark humour.
+Although the project officially ended at the beginning of July 2017, Billy and I enjoyed making the podcasts so much we plan to continue.

 More about Billy Jenkins